floraxinru/metisproject03/09-sql/09_part_i_sql_w3school.md

 This challenge uses the [W3Schools SQL playground](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all).
 Please add solutions to this markdown file and submit.

-Database Info (displayed on screen)
+Database Info (as displayed on screen)
 Tablename	Records
 Customers	91
 Categories	8